The Rhythm of the Wild: Seven Days on Safari in Kenya

 Day 03 Next day we took a morning game drive to view animals before heading to Amboseli National Park, a four-hour drive arriving in time for lunch and to begin an afternoon game drive at the park where we followed a herd of elephants besides viewing more of the same animals.
 We stayed for dinner and an overnight at Ol Tukai Lodge.
 Of all lodges, this one I liked the least, although I loved the Maasai Tribal Chief greeter who kept calling me Mama (a term of endearment and respect).

 Day 04 Next day after breakfast, we headed to Lake Naivasha, a 6-hour drive through many rural towns and the Great Rift Valley Viewpoint.
 We hit a rainstorm which slowed us down arriving a bit late unable to do the boat safari.
 After a late lunch, we used the day to relax and enjoy the views of the lake staying overnight at the Naivasha Country Club.
 We rescheduled the Safari boat ride for the morning to view a family of hippos and a variety of native birds.
-The lake was both stunning and mysterious with striking dead trees sticking out of the water, enabling birds to rest on their branches and then swoosh down to catch fish.
+The lake was both stunning and mysterious with striking dead trees sticking out of the water, enabling birds to swoosh down to catch fish.

 Day 06 at the Masai Mara Reserve started with breakfast, followed by a full day game drive.
 On this second day, we headed towards the area where one can see the Great Migration known as “An ever-moving circular migration of over a million animals across the Serengeti-Mara ecosystem”.
-There were zebras, wildebeests, antelopes, buffalos and other animals moving together in search of grazing and water headed to the river where predators wait for them.
+There were zebras, wildebeest, antelopes, buffalos and other animals moving together in search of grazing and water headed to the river where predators wait for them.
 Many birth and nurture new calves along the way.
 We did not travel that close to the river instead staying within a safe distance to see herds of animals just moving slowly south toward Tanzania.
 Quite a spectacular scene, yet difficult to explain or capture in photos the beauty and the mystery of it all.

-Once in Nairobi and upon my return from Kisii, I spoke with George about adding one more safari day to experience the Nairobi National Reserve Park, 30 minutes away from the city.
+Once in Nairobi and upon my return from Kisii, I spoke with George about adding one more safari day to experience Nairobi National Reserve Park, 30 minutes away from the city.
 The park is small in comparison to most of Africa’s national parks (about 45 sq miles).
 It is part of the Athi-Kapiti ecosystem significantly impacted by over development brought on by the city’s population growth.
 The contrast between the park and the city’s skyline is quite interesting and perplexing as it is the only safari park with a cityscape background, including a rather imposing rail line in the sky.
 Of the Big Five, I had not seen the rhino, and this park has a sanctuary for both rhinos and baby elephants.
 In case you did not know black and white rhinos are defined not by their skin color but by the shape of their muzzles.
 I was able to also see an ostrich perform a mating dance in courting a female who he later jumped on.
-Although there was a bit of distance to really see the action other than the fluttering of its massive feathers, the male ostrich did walk over to our jeep, allowing me to photograph him for carrying out his fatherly duties.
+Although there was a bit of distance to really see the action other than the fluttering of its massive feathers, the male ostrich did walk over to our jeep, allowing me to photograph him for carrying out his responsibilities.

 What I Learned About Safaris

 There are many ways to enjoy a safari without breaking the bank.
-Folks can stay a couple of days or a couple of weeks depending on how much they want to spend and what else they’d like to do while in Africa.
+Folks can stay a couple of days or a couple of weeks depending on how much they want to spend and what else they like to do while in Africa.
 Once there, you are assigned to a tour guide whether it’s one person or six throughout your stay addressing all of your needs.
-I thoroughly enjoyed George, my tour guide, becoming friends by the end of the week.
+I thoroughly enjoyed my tour guide, becoming friends by the end of the week.
 You are required to always be inside the jeep unless you need to kill a snake (I’ll let you figure out what that means).
 These parks are endless, allowing for so many opportunities to see a variety of animals and vegetation.
-Tour guides are well educated about all aspects of the park and therefore can answer most questions.
+Tour guides are well educated about all aspects of the park and therefore can answer questions.
 They constantly communicate with each other when they spot any of the big five.
 Conservation practices are a high priority among the parks, tour operators and lodges.
-You will not see many plastics or disposables at lodges.
+You will not see much plastics or disposables.
 Conservation practices are also extended to the animals who are watched and taken care of.
 Notwithstanding, climate change has already impacted so much of the terrain, forcing animals to seek grass and water elsewhere.

 Conservation and the Cost of a Safari

 Clearly, there is a cost to maintaining safari parks mostly paid by eco-tourism.
-For sure, one of the best tourism investments a conscientious traveler can make.
+For sure, one of the best tourism investment a conscientious traveler can make.
 It is also one of the most unique and unforgettable experiences to have.
 However, safaris are not just another experience, they are part of Africa’s vital economy.
-Kenya, along with countries like Botswana and South Africa, employ thousands of Africans, especially in rural areas where the job market is nil.
+Kenya, along with countries like Botswana and South Africa, employs thousands of Africans, especially in rural areas where the job market is nil.
 Safaris also support the airline and hospitality industries, creating both new businesses and jobs for Africans helping to grow their cities.

 Lastly, My Photos

 Selecting 30 photos was not an easy task, so I bumped it up to 50.
 I try to capture closeups as well as distance photos to incorporate the terrain that these animals thrive in.
-The beauty of the African savannah landscape is way too vast to appreciate in a photo.
+The beauty of the African savannah landscape is way too vast to appreciate it in a photo.
 Certainly, a reason for making this trip someday.
 One other important element in the safari world is the role that the Maasai Tribe plays in coexisting with wildlife.
-Please check out my story on this semi-nomadic pastoral tribe in the October newsletter.
+Please check out my story on this semi-nomadic pastoral tribe in next month’s newsletter.
 Remember to click the center of the photo for a full view of each photograph.

 No Comments